SilasReinagel/silasreinagel.github.io/static/delivering/C4_project_predictability.md

 If you provide an estimate in the form of a range (9-12 weeks), it sounds to most people like a concrete answer; even though, obviously, it is not.
 The tighter the range, the more it sounds like a perfect estimate.

 If you provide an estimate for the worst-case scenario, then you can't be wrong.
 Suppose you know that a task will typically take 2 weeks and that if things go wrong, maybe it will take 4.
 Suppose you know that no matter how badly things go, it will be finished in 8 weeks.
 Then, by providing a bounded estimate, you provide certainty.
 Say, "This project will be finished in 8 weeks."
 In the best case scenario, you end up looking like a rock star when you deliver significantly ahead of the estimate.

+For this trick to work, you have to be right about the worst-case scenario actually being the worst-case scenario.
+If you say that the worst-case scenario is an 8-week project duration and the project takes 12 weeks, clearly you were wrong about the worst-case scenario.
+When you're trying to figure out the worst-case scenario, be as pessimistic as you can!
+If you aren't sure what the worst-case scenario really is, assume that it's worse than you think it will be.
+Add another 30% to the estimate.

 ---